nixpig/corkscrew/README.md

 | cURL    | CLI  | Depending on the approach, either searching through shell history or maintaining lots of `.http` files. |
 | Postman | GUI  | GUI apps don't fit well into my workflow.
 JSON is a pain to maintain.                                   |

-Yes, I've also tried <insert favourite util>, raw-dogging `ncat` requests, and everything in between.
+Yes, I've also tried _{insert favourite util here}_, raw-dogging `ncat` requests, and everything in between.

 ## Contribute